THE ENGLISH DEPARTMENT @ THE UNIVERSITY OF SAN FRANCISCO

 The Department of English offers both major and minor programs, which allow students to choose either a literature or writing emphasis.
-Central to these programs is a belief that the close study of literature offers both great pleasure and intellectual challenge.
+Central to these programs is a belief that the close study of literature offers great pleasure, intellectual challenge, and incomparable training for today’s workplace.
 Among the rewards inherent in the study of English is gaining a greater understanding of the power of literary language and thought, the rich diversity of literary traditions and the cultural contexts of literary production.
 Intellectually, students will mature as readers, thinkers and writers, able to engage in analysis and discussion, and to write with acuity and critical self-awareness.

 The literature emphasis provides a background in British and American literature and enables students to develop skills in research, writing, and advanced critical thinking.
 The writing emphasis combines a selection of courses from the literature emphasis and a concentration of courses designed to introduce students to problems and issues of language and writing and to develop skills in creative writing.